Shayannajafi03/Othello-with-minmax-alphabeta-/README.md

    - Human players enter their moves in the format `row col`, where `row` and `col` are integers between 0 and 7.

 ---

-You can modify this template according to any additional details or requirements you have.